 (a) Excludes full-blood Aboriginals prior to 1961.
 Estimated resident populations from 1971 onwards. (b) The average annual rates of population growth for periods greater than one year are calculated on the compound interest principle.
 The rates refer to the population at the beginning of the period.
 Discrepancies between the sum of the rate of growth due to natural increase and net migration and the rate of total growth are due to intercensal adjustments. (c) Prior to 30 June 1971, net migration includes discrepancies disclosed by the various censuses.
 From 30 June 1971, net migration is defined as the excess of overseas arrivals over overseas departures classified as permanent and long-term.
-From 30 June 1976, net migration consists of net permanent and long-term movement and an adjustment for category jumping, i.e. then et effect of changes in travel intentions which affect the categorization of movements. (d) The estimated resident population at 31 December 1970 used to compute rates of growth for the period 1961-65 was 10,430,600.
-This estimated includes Aboriginals.
+From 30 June 1976, net migration consists of net permaent and long-term movement and an adjustment for category jumping, i.e. then the effect of changes in travel intentions which affect the categorization of movements. (d) The estimated resident population at 31 December 1970 used to compute rates of growth for the period 1971-1975 was 12,929,600. (e) The estimated population at 31 December 1960 used to compute rates of growth for the period 1961-65 was 10,430,600.
+This estimate includes Aboriginals.